VHRanger/nodevectors/README.md

 ## Why is it so fast?

 We leverage [CSRGraphs](https://github.com/VHRanger/CSRGraph) to do the random walks.
-After that, a Word2Vec model is trained on the random walks, as if the walks were the Word2Vec sentences.